 (15 paths already covered by system defaults)

 Network activity detected.
-Use --net-block to restrict network access.
+Use --block-net to restrict network access.

 Paths already covered by base groups (system libraries, temp directories, etc.) are filtered out by default.